 "I grew up there," Luke said, "with my Aunt Beru and Uncle Owen."

 Vader inwardly winced at those names from his past.
+So, Obi-Wan hadn't raised the boy.
 It was all beginning to make sense.
-Obi-Wan had taken the boy to live with his family ... to a planet his father would never visit.
-Thinking back, he remembered seeing images of Owen and Beru in the Jedi's mind.
+His former master had taken the boy to live with his family.
+Thinking back, he remembered seeing images of Owen and Beru in the other Jedi's mind.
 He had killed them, effectively orphaning Luke.
-That was how the boy had come to be a ward of the Empire.
+That was how the boy had come to be a ward of the state.
 He must have been transferred to Coruscant, and now ... here he was.
 The Force was at work here; there was no other explanation for it.

 "I see," he said, distantly.